will1b/modern-tweetdeck/README.md

 * Paste in the text from `style.css` into the textbox.
 * Click on **Save** and look on TweetDeck!

+### Using a custom loading image!

+Just, as default, copy the newest version of the `style.css` into Stylish and now do the following:

+* Upload your image to a hoster where it will stay permanent
+* Copy the URL and paste it into the `background-image: url(YOUR URL HERE);` and save the style.
+* Done!

 ## Roadmap

 ### General Style